pbsudharsan/polus-plugins-dl/polus-segmentation/README.md

    input custom pretrained models.
 3. Training will stop if test loss hasn't reduced over 5 computations i.e. Early stopping is set to 5.

-Check options for default argument values if there are any.
  This plugin outputs weights after training.
-Code has been tested with CUDA 10.1 , bfio:2.0.4 and runs on GPU by default.
+Code has been tested with CUDA 10.1 , bfio:2.1.5 and runs on GPU by default.

 For more information on the neural network visit  [Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1).
 Check out their repo